Personal Injury Litigation

 - Don't issue garbage discovery requests.
 Here at MLO we pride ourselves on asking questions that we want answered.
 We don't use form interrogatories or issue 40 obnoxious and redundant requests just so we can bill for writing them.
 We want to show our opponent we know the law, we're efficient, and we're really good at what we do.
 You don't show that by issuing inapplicable, useless, and redundant discovery.

 - Make a substantive offer to opposing counsel as early as possible.
-The offer should be based on an expectation of obtaining a defense-friendly verdict adjusted to account for the guaranteed "sunken costs" the case will require to even reach a mediation.
-Give opposing counsel every opportunity to take an early, defense-friendly recovery and move on to his or her next case.
+The offer should be based on the expectation of a favorable verdict while also considering the costs inherent in litigation.
+Give opposing counsel every opportunity to reach an early resolution and move on to his or her next case.
 It just may work, and at a minimum it will tell you where your opponent is at.

 - Limit motion practice to only those motions that make sense for the case.
 Don't use a shotgun approach hoping that the judge will like one of your many scattered arguments; focus on only the best arguments and give the judge the best quality brief you can on those issues.